Desert Ridge Phoenix Real Estate Market Report — August 2026

 Desert Ridge Phoenix Real Estate ranks well above the Phoenix citywide average for overall safety per CrimeGrade analytics.
 Gated sub-communities including Aviano, Toscana, and select Fireside parcels report the lowest incident rates inside the master plan.

 The lowest-incident Desert Ridge Phoenix Real Estate sub-communities are the gated luxury enclaves (Aviano, Toscana, select Fireside, Ironwood Greens), which report violent crime rates near zero across multi-year averages.
 Inside residential streets, the most common reports are package theft and unsecured-vehicle entries near the marketplace perimeter.
-The Phoenix Police Black Mountain Precinct maintains active patrol presence around Desert Ridge Marketplace evenings and weekends.
+The Phoenix Police Black Mountain Precinct maintains active patrol presence at Desert Ridge Marketplace evenings and weekends.

 Desert Ridge Phoenix Real Estate Amenities & Lifestyle

 Desert Ridge Phoenix Real Estate delivers an amenity package that no other North Phoenix master plan matches.
-The community is built around a public-private partnership between residential sub-communities and four major anchor assets: the JW Marriott Desert Ridge Resort, the Mayo Clinic Hospital and research campus, the Wildfire Golf Club, and the Desert Ridge Marketplace.
+The community is built on a public-private partnership between residential sub-communities and four major anchor assets: the JW Marriott Desert Ridge Resort, the Mayo Clinic Hospital and research campus, the Wildfire Golf Club, and the Desert Ridge Marketplace.
 Residents walk, bike, or short-drive to dining, retail, golf, resort spa services, healthcare, and entertainment without ever leaving the master plan boundary.

 Resort & Spa Access